SINGING IN THE WILD with Martha Tilston and Andy Raingold

 Fri 27th - Sun 29th SeptEMBER, Dartmoor National Park, Devon

-Circle songs is a doorway into a wide-eyed sense of awe, wonder, absorption and delight in the here and now.
-It is somewhere you can lose yourself in song, community and creative exploration.
-It is a place where you can connect with your own rhythm, being inspired and rejuvenated by the natural world.
-And it is a place for human reconnection with the wild.
+Circle songs is a new collaboration between Andy Raingold and Martha Tilston - an exquisite blend of nature immersion and free flowing creative expression.
+We offer you a doorway into awe, wonder and delight in the here and now.
+Somewhere you can lose yourself in song, community and creative exploration.
+A place where you can connect with your own rhythm, while being inspired and rejuvenated by the natural world.

-The intention is actively taking part with a sense of togetherness.
-It is a perfection free zone.
-There is no such thing as “I cant sing”.
-Together, our creations are like an improvised musical jam.
+Together we will create songs, words, harmonies and melodies - allowing sounds that feel good to spontaneously arise.
+Our creative expression will flow freely, unencumbered by self-conscious fears of performance, judgment or pride.
+We are all about participation and a sense of togetherness.
+A perfection free zone, where there is no such thing as “I can’t sing”.
+Together, our creations will be like an improvised musical jam.
 Every moment is different, unique and has its own special, undefinable quality.
-There is no specialist performer.
+There is no specialist or expert performer.
 We are all equal and all have a unique voice to share.

 WHAT is in store?